Query Complexity of Approximate Nash Equilibria: Introduction

+The exponential lower bound on the query complexity of \emph{approximate} Nash equilibria has several applications and consequences.

-First, for computational complexity, this result provides evidence that it is very unlikely that there is a polynomial (in $n$) algorithm for computing an approximate Nash equilibrium in this class of games.
+1. For computational complexity, this result provides evidence that it is very unlikely that there is a polynomial (in $n$) algorithm for computing an approximate Nash equilibrium in $n$-player binary-action games.
 This is because if such an algorithm exists, then it must depend on more complex data of the game than just expected payoffs under distributions.
 Note that for the parallel question of computing an approximate or even an exact correlated equilibrium, such an algorithm exists (see \cite{JL}, and \cite{PR}).

-Second, the result provides insights into the rate of convergence of adaptive dynamics to an approximate Nash equilibrium (see Section \ref{sec:dyn}).
+2. The result provides insights into the rate of convergence of adaptive dynamics to an approximate Nash equilibrium (see Section \ref{sec:dyn}).
 The question of the convergence of adaptive dynamics to an exact Nash equilibrium (pure or mixed) was studied by Hart and Mansour \cite{HM}, where they provide exponential lower bounds via communication complexity results.
 However, the problem of convergence to an \emph{approximate} Nash equilibrium remained open.
 Our result yields an exponential lower bound on the rate of convergence of adaptive dynamics to an \emph{approximate} Nash equilibrium (see Corollary \ref{cor:dyn-pure} and Theorem \ref{theo:dyn}) for a wide class of adaptive dynamics, which we call $k$-queries dynamics (see Definition \ref{def:qd}).

-There are also contributions that arise from the proof of the result.
-We prove the result by reducing the approximate Nash equilibrium problem to the problem of finding an approximate fixed point (Section \ref{sec:ne->fp}).
-Then we reduce the approximate fixed-point problem to an end-of-path problem (Section \ref{sec:fp->ep}).
-Eventually, we prove that the end-of-path problem is hard (Section \ref{sec:ep->hp}).
-The connection between Nash equilibria, fixed points, and end-of-path problems is not new.
-The classical result about the $PPAD$ completeness of the Nash equilibrium problem (see \cite{DGP}) establishes these connections.
-However, the established reductions fail to work for an approximate Nash equilibrium for constant approximations.
-Beyond the simplicity of our reduction in Section \ref{sec:ne->fp}, the best of our knowledge this is the first reduction that works for an \emph{approximate} notion of Nash equilibrium (the approximate well-supported Nash equilibrium).